- September 11, 2017

 Call Us For Any Dental Emergency

-Whether you have a broken tooth, a tooth that has been knocked-out, a toothache, or any other dental emergency, our team at Shorewood Family Dental Care wants you to get help as soon as possible.
+Whether you have a broken tooth, a tooth that has been knocked-out, a toothache, and all other types of dental emergencies, our team at Shorewood Family Dental Care wants you to get help as soon as possible.

 We make every effort to see emergency patients on the same day they call.
 While we hope you never need to call us for this reason, we encourage you to save our number — 815-725-5991 — just in case.